The Cost of Inflation

-The paper is organized as follows. \underline{Section \ref{model}} details the model, clearly noting the time sequence of events with particular emphasis on the mechanism of monetary injections.
-We characterize the general equilibrium and its stability.
-We also characterize the `local state-dependent' price stickiness within a network economy. \underline{Section \ref{sec:price_change_bound}} analytically characterizes the relation between the size of price change and attributes of the production network.
+The paper is organised as follows. \underline{Section \ref{model}} details the model, clearly noting the time sequence of events with particular emphasis on the mechanism of monetary injections.
+We characterise the general equilibrium and its stability.
+We also characterise the `local state-dependent' price stickiness within a network economy. \underline{Section \ref{sec:price_change_bound}} analytically characterises the relation between the size of price change and attributes of the production network.
 We show that during the transient, small firms increase price at a rate slower than inflation, and large firms faster.
 And this divergence between the rates of price change increases with the fatness of the tails of the degree distribution of the production network.
 It is also in this section that we derive the intriguing result that a small increase in inflation can cause firms that are small, but not terribly so, to decrease the size of price change for a short period of time.
-Most importantly, this section shows that in the presence of a modicum of price stickiness, our model is capable of generating near-zero correlation between size of price change and rate of inflation. \underline{Section \ref{sec:relative_price_distortion}} analytically characterizes the relation between the relative price distortions and attributes of the production network.
-More specifically, we study two measures of price distortion: `relative price gap' and `relative price entropy'.
-Relative price gap measures the mean distance between the general equilibrium relative price and present relative price across the firms.
-Relative price entropy measures the distance between the general equilibrium distribution of relative prices and the present distribution of relative prices.
-We find that economy is capable of generating sizeable relative price gap and relative price entropy even with fully flexible prices. \underline{Section \ref{sec:compare_size_relative}} examines the relation between the size of price change and relative price distortion across three models of pricing: Calvo, menu-cost, and our network model with local state-dependent hazard function.
+Most importantly, this section shows that in the presence of a modicum of price stickiness, our model is capable of generating near-zero correlation between size of price change and rate of inflation. \underline{Section \ref{sec:price_change_distortion}} analytically characterises the relation between the relative price distortions and attributes of the production network.
+More specifically, we study two measures of price distortion: `relative price gap' and `relative-price entropy'.
+Relative price gap measures the distance between the general equilibrium relative price and the present relative price across firms, normalised by the dispersion of equilibrium relative prices so as to be scale- and numeraire-free.
+Relative-price entropy measures the distance between the general equilibrium distribution of relative prices and the present distribution of relative prices.
+We find that the economy is capable of generating a sizeable relative price gap and relative-price entropy even with fully flexible prices. \underline{Section \ref{sec:price_change_distortion_comparison}} examines the relation between the size of price change and relative price distortion across three models of pricing: Calvo, menu-cost, and our network model with local state-dependent hazard function.